 History of The Book Roots!
 "I give this Alex Haley House Museum (from 1-10) a 10!
 I loved the old pictures." - Memphis, Tennessee.

 A Part of History: "I had the pleasure touring Alex Haley's museum approximately 3 years ago and words could never express the emotions I felt being a part of history in the home of Alex Haley.
 Prior to the tour, I had been briefed of a great guy named Lucas who wrote a book about Alex Haley; however I had not been given the full story (or I may not have been listening carefully).
 The moment I entered Alex's home and met Mr. Montgomery (and Lucas), I began to cry uncontrollably for reasons at the time that I could not explain.
 I was speechless, breathless, and moved by all around me." - Nashville, Tennessee.

-Nice Museum Attraction: “Alex Haley’s famous book, Roots, chronicled the lives of his enslaved ancestors from the pre-Civil War era till they achieved freedom.
+Nice Museum Attraction: "Alex Haley's famous book, Roots, chronicled the lives of his enslaved ancestors from the pre-Civil War era till they achieved freedom.
 The book and subsequent miniseries have educated and informed many people about the horrors of slavery and the long road to freedom.
-Mr. Haley’s childhood home gives visitors a chance to learn more about the well-known author.
-Folks can visit the museum, which is approximately 45 minutes from Memphis.” - Roanoke, Virginia.
+Mr. Haley's childhood home gives visitors a chance to learn more about the well-known author.
+Folks can visit the museum, which is about 45 minutes from Memphis." - Roanoke, Virginia.